Where everything's made with love

 Sharing is caring!

-No microwaves, no immersion blenders, no crockpots, let alone any instant pots!
+No microwaves, no immersion blenders, no crockpots, let alone any Instant Pots!
 But man, oh man, I'm telling you, the food cranked out of those kitchens was amazing.
 Best ever!

 I was a skinny, nerdy kid who lived for my dad's company picnic every Fourth of July.
 I reveled in wearing my baggy old orange bathing suit with white bias-tape shoulder ties from morning until bedtime.

 We played in the warm, shallow water of the slow-moving river, catching minnows and toads.
-The annual affair was held on a little sand bar island in the middle of the Platte River in south-central Nebraska, and the day lazied along from late morning until the last s' mores were eaten and the fireworks all faded away.
+The annual affair was held on a little sandbar island in the middle of the Platte River in south-central Nebraska, and the day lazied along from late morning until the last s'mores were eaten and the fireworks all faded away.

-My mom always made her famous homemade clover leaf rolls and brought them in a fabric flour sack.
+My mom always made her famous homemade clover leaf rolls and brought them in a flour sack.
 Everyone was waiting to snatch one and slather it with margarine when she arrived.

 That time was decades before cell phones, and I don't think I ever saw a single photo from those treasured summer days, but the images in my child's mind are indelible.